 Announcement and Cover Reveal: An Invite to Eternity.
 Tales of Nature Disrupted

-Calque Press, the new English-language imprint of Ediciones Nevsky, is pleased to announce the ToC and unveil the cover of its inaugural publication.
+Calque Press is pleased to announce the ToC and unveil the cover of its inaugural publication.

 The cover has been designed by Vince Haig, who has also created our logo: an iceberg is an iconic image of the fight against climate change; it also represents the small percentage of visible voices available in translation.
 At present, independent presses are effecting real change in the visibility of translated literature.
 Calque would like to join this ever-growing community of projects committed to creating bridges between different readerships and cultures.

 Our first project, An Invite to Eternity.
 Tales of Nature Disrupted, takes its cue from John Clare to address the most pressing issue humanity is facing: anthropogenic climate change.
 Edited by Gary Budden and Marian Womack, and with a foreword by Helen Marshall, it includes fiction written originally in English, short fiction in translation, and also stories produced by a new generation of multi-lingual authors working in more than one language, and engaging with more than one culture.
 The result is a collection of ecological short fiction for our times, from an international group of writers, working from a variety of languages, cultures and traditions.

 We are extremely proud of this amazing international ToC, and thankful to all the authors - Naomi Booth, Tiina Raevaara, Timothy J. Jarvis, Alexandra Manglis, DP Watt, Vida Cruz, Claire Dean, Regina Kanyu Wang, Malcolm Devlin, Gareth E. Rees, Usman T Malik, Camilla Grudova, Alberto Chimal, Helen Marshall and Kathleen Rani Hagen - who are helping launch this project.